kohlkopf/kohlkopf.github.io/portfolio/index.md

 **Bicycle Mechanic** / *Sellwood Cycle Repair* / Portland, OR

-+ Demonstrated initiative, climbed from no experience to trusted full mechanic
++ Demonstrated initiative, began with no experience and became a trusted mechanic
 + Diagnosed and repaired mechanical issues with scientific methodology
-+ Co-operated with co-dependence with a team of 14 employees
++ Cooperated daily with a team of 14 employees

 **Curatorial Assistant** / *Lewis & Clark College* / Portland, OR

 + Revitalized a Natural History Collection belonging to the school
 + Developed a database (MS Access, MySQL) for data storage
++ Developed a public-facing web interface for the collection
 + Learned current curatorial standards

 **System Technician/IT Helpdesk** / *RK Mechanical Inc.* / Denver, CO